kaboomblam/review-python-notes/README.md

 Python is a programming language developed by [Guido Von Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).
 It is a high-level, general purpose programming language.

 Fast to learn, most widely used for **Data Science, AI and Machine Learning**.
 In computer programming there are **Compiled Languages** and **Interpreted Languages**.
 Python is an interpreted language, a program called the *python interpreter*, goes through the code line by line to translate human-readable code to machine-readable code.
-To learn more about Interpreted and Compiled Programming languages, read [this FreeCodeCamp Article](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/).
+[Learn more about Compiled and Interpreted Languages - FreeCodeCamp](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/).

 > If you simply want to practice the basics, start at [Basics](#Basics).
 # Setup New Project